nullivex/apx/README.md

 * In order to support pre and post middleware translators need to fire the Response.render() method and then send the rendered response to their client
 * Upgraded middleware, model, service and helper format
+* Added `Response.sendFile(path)` to allow sending of files to the user.
+Using this method still requires calling `next()` and will supersede any existing output.

 ### 0.5.0